TG-Techie/rs-stm32wb5mmg-examples/README.md

 This repo aims to provide a basic template/proof of viability for developing on (STM32WB5MMG)[https://www.st.com/en/product/stm32wb5mmg] based boards using Rust.

-This repo was initially tested on (sparkfun's MicroMod STM32WB5MMG)[https://learn.sparkfun.com/tutorials/micromod-stm32wb5mmg-hookup-guide/introduction], thus the use of `pa2` as the default LED blink pin.

 ## Setup
 Run the following to install the rust toolchain for the target architecture:
 ```bash